 personnel should be appropriately trained before they undertake the duties associated with the

-type of services provided such as, Information Service (INS), Navigational Assistance Service
+type of services provided such as, Information Service (INS), Traffic Organisation Service (TOS) and / or Navigational Assistance Service

-(NAS) and / or Traffic Organisation Service (TOS).
+(NAS).

 In order to carry out the duties required by a VTS Authority, VTS personnel should be appropriately trained and qualified to IALA V-103 standards.
 This means that VTS training is performed according to the Model Courses developed by IALA.
 It is for the VTS Authority to ensure that appropriately trained personnel are available to undertake these commitments.